 Now more than ever, home growers are more easily able and apt to try CO2 systems in their operations.
 But, how and what are the benefits of the additional investment?
 Here we’ll cover everything you need to know on how to increase cannabis yields with CO2 and why you should.

-The Basics of CO2 for Plants
+The Basics of CO2 For Plants

 But often, the natural levels of CO2 aren’t enough to supplement the photosynthesis process.
 Even with high-powered lights like LEDs, without appropriate levels of CO2 your plants won’t be able to harness the additional energy.
 Hence, why cannabis growers add in CO2 systems to their room to boost health and growth from the symbiotic relationship of light and CO2.
-Next, let’s cover all the unique benefits of providing CO2 to your plants, before discovering how to add to your own grow room space
+Next, let’s cover all the unique benefits of providing CO2 to your plants, before discovering how to add to your own grow room space.

 The Benefits of CO2 For Cannabis Yields